irawoodring/162/introduction/PITCHME.md

 **Computers are just light switches.**

 They aren't magical.
 They aren't scary.
-They are machines composed of lots and lots (and lots...) of tiny switches.
+They are machines composed of lots and lots (and lots...) of tiny switches (called transistors).
 ---
 We solve problems with computers by figuring out how to convert our problem into a problem a computer can solve by flipping its switches.
 We then interpret the state of those switches as an answer.